XiansAiPlatform/XiansAi.PublicDocs/docs/n-encyclopedia/access-agents-via-websocket.md

        public object Metadata { get; set; }      // Additional metadata }
    ```

-   The message flow works as follows:
-   1. User selects an agent and enters a message
-   2. Application creates a SendMessageRequest with the message details
-   3. Request is sent using SignalR's `SendInboundMessage` method
-   4. Application waits for the response (up to 30 seconds)
-   5. When response is received, it's displayed to the user
-   6. Only then does the application continue to the next message input

    Example code for sending and receiving messages:
    ```csharp